 The chief explained how drinking from the water hole had reduced his people to the level of the cattle who also drank there.

 After he finished his speech, the women who initially greeted us began to sing and dance joyfully.
 I felt they were turning a page on a dark past and celebrating the hope of the future as we moved on.

 When we arrived at the new well, the chief thanked us again.
 He said that by giving his village clean water we had given them life itself.
 The villagers were strong and healthy, fewer children were ill and diarrhoea was no longer a silent killer.
 But most importantly, the villagers’ humanity had been restored.

 I couldn’t get to sleep that night.
 After tossing and turning for what seemed like hours, I crawled out of my tent to sit outside.
 My trip to Malawi had given me much to think about and I was glad for the quiet time alone.
 After a while, the pitch-black sky began to turn a deep blue, and then cobalt-gray.
 Suddenly, the sun’s first rays erupted on the horizon.

 A new day had dawned.

-The 30 Hour Famine is one of Canada’s largest youth fundraising events.
-Started in 1971, the 30 Hour Famine now reaches over 165,000 youth and in 2001 is projected to raise $4,500,000.
+The 30 Hour Famine was one of Canada’s largest youth fundraising events.
+Started in 1971, the 30 Hour Famine now reached over 165,000 youth and in 2001 was projected to raise $4,500,000.
 The money raised; helps feed hungry children, brings medicine to those in need and gives shelter to the children who have lost homes through natural disaster and war.

 Check out other related stories online at Faze: